 The Vortex Flow Meter is one of the various types of volume flowmeters that are used frequently in the oil and gas industry to measure the flow inside a pipe.
-This device performs its best where introducing moving parts poses a problem.
-The main advantages of Vortex flow meters is that
+This device performs its best when introducing moving parts poses a problem.
+The main advantage of Vortex flow meters is that

-- Sensitivity to process conditions variations are low
+- Sensitivity to process conditions variations is low

 - low wear compared to other types as there are no moving parts and

 - applicable for a wide range of fluids, i.e. liquids, steam, and gases.

 Working Principle of Vortex Flow Meter